nazpashaei/DiCE_2025_08_13/README.md

 ## Function Overview

 The `DiCE_function` function takes a list of two elements:
-- `data`: A data frame of gene expression data with gene symbols as column names and class labels (Tumor, Normal) in the last column.
+- `data`: A data frame of gene expression data with gene symbols as column names and class labels in the last column.
-- `topGenes`: A data frame of differentially expressed genes (DEGs) with columns `Gene.symbol`, `adj.P.Val`, and `logFC`.
+- `DE`: A data frame of differentially expressed genes (DEGs) with columns `Gene.symbol`, `P.Value`, `adj.P.Val`, and `logFC`.

 It performs the following steps:
 1. Preprocesses gene names to handle different formats.